-There was an unwritten rule that the Justice Department never makes any announcements about candidates in the months leading up to a major election.
-In fact, the FBI did not announce that they were investigating Trumps connections to Russian assets at the time because of that.
-President Obama also did not want the Trump investigation to come out before the election for fear of it looking too political.
+There was an unwritten rule that the Justice Department never makes any announcements about cases involving candidates in the months leading up to a major election.
+In fact, in 2016 the FBI did not announce that they were investigating Trumps connections to Russian asserts.
+President Obama also did not want the Trump investigation to come out before the election for fear it would look too political.

 It wasn’t the only reason Hillary lost.
 A lot of events and personalities played a part in Trumps victory.
 She and her campaign staff had expected to win and didn’t even campaign in two of the battleground states she thought she had in the bag.
 She was incredibly arrogant, but in this case Comey, apparently because he was an attention junkie, threw the election to Trump.

-And the liberals were not through yet.
+in 2021 the liberals were not through yet.
 Andrew Cuomo the infamous governor of New York stepped in it as well.
-He was one of the first governors to deal with Covid as it went rampant in New York city so in a sense at the time he was seen as a hero.
+He was one of the first governors to deal with Covid as it went rampant in New York city.
+In a sense he was seen as a hero.
 His younger brother, Chris Cuomo, was a very popular outspoken CNN anchor with a big primetime following.

 Governor Cuomo also had a reputation for being a bully and a hardnosed, old school politician.
 As a result, people respected his power and his ability, but he also had a lot of enemies.
 When it was revealed he had acted inappropriately towards women on his staff, very few of his “allies” came to his defense.
 Andrew was from the older generation of politicians that thought they